mark-archer/hostlang/README.md

     log "sum of " 1 2 3 : + 1 2 3

     ;;; creating functions ;;;
-    ; create an function which returns "hello world" fn() "Hello World"
+    ; create a function which returns "hello world" fn() "Hello World"

     ; create a greeting function